MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/creating-r-visuals.md

 ms.date: 03/18/2020
 ---

-# Tutorial: Creating an R-Powered Power BI Visual
+# Tutorial: Creating an R-powered Power BI visual

 In this tutorial, you learn how to: